wso2-attic/module-kafka/README.md

 Steps to Configure
 ==================================

-Extract wso2-kafka-<version>.zip and  Run the install.sh script to install the package.
+Extract wso2-kafka-<version>.zip and  Run the install.sh script to install the module.
-You can uninstall the package by running uninstall.sh.
+You can uninstall the module by running uninstall.sh.

 Building From the Source
 ==================================